How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Be eligible for Medical Assistance (MA)

-- Be certified disabled by Social Security or State Medical Review Team
+- Be certified disabled by Social Security or the State Medical Review Team

 - Be younger than 65 when first applying for the waiver

-CADI covers various services including 24-hour emergency assistance, customized living, environmental accessibility adaptations, and home-delivered meals.
+CADI covers 24-hour emergency assistance, customized living, environmental accessibility adaptations, and home-delivered meals.

-The Elderly Waiver offers similar services but targets those 65 and older.
-Both programs help individuals maintain independence while receiving necessary care.
+The Elderly Waiver serves those 65 and older and offers similar services.
+Both programs support independence while providing necessary care.

 How to apply and what documents you need

-The application process varies slightly by state but generally follows similar steps.
-In most areas, you’ll need to:
+The application process varies slightly by state but generally follows these steps:

 - Complete a Medicaid application form (available online, by phone, or in person)